ppaez/pyramid_tutorial_maintain/README.rst

 Maintaining Pyramid tutorial files
 ==================================

-How to maintain the `Pyramid` tutorial source code files and their narrative documentation updated when one or more source code files are modified.
+This document is oriented to anyone contributing documentation or code enhancements to the `Pyramid` web application framework.

+From time to time, some aspect of the `Pyramid` API might change or the `Pyramid` scaffold upon which the tutorial is based may be modified.
-This document is oriented to anyone contributing documentation or code enhancements to `Pyramid`.
-If the changes affect the tutorials somehow, the following information will help the contributor to include any necessary updates to keep the tutorials up to date.
+If the changes affect the
+tutorials somehow, the following information will help the contributor to keep the tutorials up to date.

 A few tool scripts are also included to assist in the